AdobeDocs/commerce-learn.en/help/backend-development/remote-db-connection-execute-queries.md

 You can access Adobe Commerce data from your cloud project using any of the following methods:

 * Using a local DB dump
-* A remote DB connection to your cloud instance
+* A DB connection to your remote cloud environment using an application such as Mysql Workbench or Tables Plus
-* Connecting directly to the cloud instance with the magento-cloud cli and running commands directly on the project
+* Connect directly to the cloud environment using the magento-cloud CLI tool and run commands on the remote server

 The preferred method is to do a database dump and scrub it to remove any customer information.
 Remove the customer data entirely if the data is not needed.